 In SoapUI, you can create advanced load tests easily on the base of existing functional API tests.

-In SoapUI, regression testing is used to analyze bugs and malfunctions of the web services.
+In SoapUI, regression testing is used to analyze bugs and malfunctions of web services.
 In the current release tools, it reverifies the new changes of the web services.

 SoapUI supports the following protocols: